Nathanduggan/student-scribble-app/README.md

     - I deployed my project on Heroku.
 Link: https://student-scribble-app.herokuapp.com/
     - I first ran a git init and started to track my files/images and committed them and then pushed them up to Heroku, were they all open and load with no issues.
+    - Set up the App in Heroku and set up the IP And the PORT Config in settings.
+    - I Then connected it with Github.
+    - I Then deployed Branch.
 ## Contents:
    - The Images on each paged are from Google Images.
    - The Navigation bar is from Materialise, Along with the drop down menu for the Notes.